Professor Sally Smith – Head of Graduate Apprenticeships and Skills Development

 Callum has been very welcoming when I said I wanted to get involved as a volunteer and I look forward to the project expanding so there are more opportunities for me to get involved.

-This is fantastic project that can only benefit both staff and students at the Merchiston campus.
+This is a fantastic project that can only benefit both staff and students at the Merchiston campus.
 In addition I hope it can provide a blue print for how outdoor spaces are utilised across the university as a whole.

 Callum’s project offered me the opportunity to deliver design work to a large audience at Gardening Scotland 2017.
 It offered invaluable real world experience and I was actually paid for my work!
 In the current job market this can be an all too rare occurrence and one which is particularly prevalent in the creative industries.
 This project also allowed me to become published as a co-author as part of the team that submitted to HCI 2017.
 Working with Callum and David was a fantastic learning experience.